Fyodir/parsermcparser/README.txt

 Input:
     - pass input xml file to program as string input

-To run the program run the following code on the bash shell when positioned within the parsermcparser file directory:
+To run the program, run the following code on the bash shell when positioned within the 'parsermcparser' file directory:

   "python3 parserv1 [insert target xml file]"